• Skip to primary navigation

 We walked over to the front desk where Hotel Quelle’s manager, Manuel Steinmair, met us with a kind smile.
 He invited us to relax in a cozy lounge area while our luggage was brought to our room.
 Relaxing here was not going to be a problem.
 In the middle of the room under a luxuriant chandelier was a grand floral arrangement bursting with the colors of autumn.
 The wooing flames of a fireplace enticed us to sink deep into our chairs.

-The hotel’s maestro of bar-born wonders, Stefan, brought over a glass of Lagrein, a German pale lager and an early evening appetizer.
+The hotel’s maestro of bar-born gifts, Stefan, brought over a glass of Lagrein, a German pale lager and an early evening appetizer.
 While sipping and savoring, we browsed a daily guest newsletter given to us by Manuel.

 On the cover was a quote: “Your mind believes what you tell it, so tell it positive things.”
 Do negative thoughts surface in such a charming place?
 We were already positively certain they do not, but appreciated the inspirational reminder anyway.